Skip to main content

 Payroll Cycle

-In Cyprus, the typical payroll schedule is monthly, with payments expected to be completed by the final working day of each month.
+In Cyprus, the typical payroll schedule is monthly, with payments usually made by the last working day of each month.

 Company Formation in Cyprus

-• Verify and reserve the company name through the Department of Labour, a process that typically takes 2-3 business days.
+• Verify and reserve the company name with the Registrar of Companies.

 Payroll Compliance in Cyprus